ZTatman/freelint-vscode/README.md

 - **Real-time Linting**: Automatically lints your files when you open or save them
 - **React Support**: Built-in linting for React and React Hooks
 - **Immediate Feedback**: Shows linting errors and warnings directly in your editor
+- **Toggleable**: Easily enable or disable linting with a single click
 - **Cross-platform**: Works on Windows, macOS, and Linux

 ## Getting Started